ArnoldSmith86/virtualtabletop/README.md

 This project started after [a reddit post](https://www.reddit.com/r/PlayingCardsIO/comments/jiajth/mildly_ot_feature_requests_for_a_pcio_clone/) in our [playingcardsio subreddit](https://www.reddit.com/r/PlayingCardsIO/).

+## License

+The project is licensed under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).

+The cards in [assets/cards-default](https://github.com/ArnoldSmith86/virtualtabletop/tree/main/assets/cards-default) were [created by Adrian Kennard](https://www.me.uk/cards/) and released under CC0 Public Domain license.

+The cards in [assets/cards-plastic](https://github.com/ArnoldSmith86/virtualtabletop/tree/main/assets/cards-plastic) have their own [license.txt file](https://github.com/ArnoldSmith86/virtualtabletop/blob/main/assets/cards-plastic/license.txt).

+The games in the public library have their license information and attributions inside their `attribution` metadata field.
+You can read by adding the game to your game library and clicking `Edit`.

 ## Download this repository and get all dependencies

+### Linux

 This assumes a Debian based Linux.
 If you use something else, you probably know what you need to change.